 - Pitted or dented fingernails and/or toenails

-- Red lesion in folds of skin
+- Red lesion or rashes in folds of skin

 - Joint pain suggesting arthritis